Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity

-\cite{1988ltdb.conf..329H} argued that the dynamics $N$-body systems under Newton's equations of motion are dominated by encounters at an impact parameter of the order of $r/N^{1/2}$.
-Since chaos is driven by encounters, the Lyapunov time scale then has a similar scaling\footnote{Throughout this manuscript, we use the terms Lyapunov exponent and Lyapunov time scale for brevity, where we should write the largest positive global Lyapunov exponent (or time scale for that matter).}.
+\cite{1988ltdb.conf..329H} argued that the dynamics $N$-body systems under Newton's equations of motion are dominated by encounters at an impact parameter of about $r/N^{1/2}$.
+Since chaos is driven by encounters, the Lyapunov timescale then has a similar scaling\footnote{Throughout this manuscript, we use the terms Lyapunov exponent and Lyapunov timescale for brevity, where we should write the largest positive global Lyapunov exponent (or timescale, for that matter).}.
 In a pioneering study, \cite{1993ApJ...415..715G} discussed this scaling and found a transition in the chaotic behavior around $N\simeq 32$.
 They argued that the Lyapunov timescale is proportional to the dynamical crossing time $t_\lambda \propto \gamma t_{cr}/\ln(\ln(N))$ over all values of $N$.
-For large $N$ ($ \apgt 32$) the constant $\gamma$ is smaller, leading to a weaker dependence on the Lyapunov time scale \citep[see also][]{1992ApJ...386..635K,1998NYASA.867..320K}. \cite{2002ApJ...580..606H} found a similar transition but argue in favor of scaling $t_\lambda \propto 1/\ln(N)$ over the entire range of $N$.
-In this latter study, however, the perturbed particle is evolved in a static background \citep{2002ApJ...580..606H}, and it is not clear if their different scaling resulted from this particular assumption or the slightly different potential.
-We therefore extend the range for which the Lyapunov time was determined to $N=128$k using reprehensive $N$-body solutions, allowing us to test the scaling of the Lyapunov time scale to large $N$ in an actual self-gravitating system.
-In addition, we chose various initial density profiles, smooth (as in \cite{1993ApJ...415..715G}), Plummer \cite[1911, as in][]{2002ApJ...580..606H} and King \citep[$W_o = 12$,][, just for fun]{1966AJ.....71...64K}.
+For large $N$ ($ \apgt 32$), the constant $\gamma$ is smaller, leading to a weaker dependence on the Lyapunov timescale \citep[see also][]{1992ApJ...386..635K,1998NYASA.867..320K}. \cite{2002ApJ...580..606H} found a similar transition, but argued in favor of scaling $t_\lambda \propto 1/\ln(N)$ over the entire range of $N$.
+In this latter study, however, the perturbed particle is evolved in a static background \citep{2002ApJ...580..606H}, and it is not clear if their different scaling resulted from this particular assumption or from the slightly different potential.
+We therefore extend the range for which the Lyapunov time was determined to $N=128$k using reprehensive $N$-body solutions, allowing us to test the scaling of the Lyapunov timescale to large $N$ in an actual self-gravitating system.
+In addition, we chose various initial density profiles: a smooth profile (as in \cite{1993ApJ...415..715G}), a Plummer profile \cite[1911, as in][]{2002ApJ...580..606H} , and a King profile \citep[$W_o = 12$,][ just for fun]{1966AJ.....71...64K}.

-The change of the slope near $N\simeq 32$ pinpoints the transition from chaotic behavior driven by local few-body relaxation (for $N\aplt 32$) to far-field many-body relaxation.
-This transition can globally be understood by comparing the dynamical crossing time $t_{\rm cross}$ with the two-body relaxation time $t_{\rm rlx}$\, which can be approximated by \citep{1971swng.conf..443S,1971ApJ...166..483S,1971ApJ...164..399S,1987degc.book.....S}
+The change in slope near $N\simeq 32$ pinpoints the transition from chaotic behavior driven by local few-body relaxation (for $N\aplt 32$) to far-field many-body relaxation.
+This transition can globally be understood by comparing the dynamical crossing time $t_{\rm cross}$ with the two-body relaxation time $t_{\rm rlx}$\, , which can be approximated by \citep{1971swng.conf..443S,1971ApJ...166..483S,1971ApJ...164..399S,1987degc.book.....S}